Castle Antibot combines device fingerprinting, behavioral analysis, and AI-powered detection to block automated requests with over 99% accuracy.

 )

-# Check for Castle rejection signals
+# Check for Castle blocks

-if self._is_castle_block(response):
+if self._is_blocked(response):

-raise Exception(f"Castle block detected: {response.status_code}")
+raise Exception(f"Castle blocked request: {response.status_code}")

 self.last_token_time = time.time()